Bilbard/classof3ds/README.md

 "Does this work on old 3DS models?"
 Yes, by design.
 Your experience will be enhanced on a new 3DS, but the game is very playable on the old models.

+"I found a bug/I have a feature request/I want to discuss something!"
+Open an issue.
+How you format it is up to you, just make it readable.

 "Can I use the underlying engine for my visual novel/game?"
 For reasons cited above, no. I'd advise anyone else to make their own engine, like I did.
-I promise you, it'll be a hell of a lot easier than trying to adapt another engine.
+I promise you, it'll be a hell of a lot easier than trying to adapt my engine.
+It is a visual novel engine, but it is very tailored to these specific games.

 "What libraries did you use?"
 I used devkitARM in conjunction with citro3d/2d.
 I'm using opusfile for audio decode, and the video decoder is a custom decoder that can only decode MJPEG .avi 120x200@15fps (no audio).